microsoft/vscode-docs/release-notes/latest.md

 ## What's next

-The VS Code development team will now take time off to be with friends and familiy.
+The VS Code development team will now take time off to be with friends and family.
 We will be back fully recharged in January.